denniszielke/sql-ai-agents/README.md

 # Talking to a database with a large language model

-This project demonstrates different approaches on how to implement a bot that can talk to a relational database.
+This project demonstrates different approaches on how to implement a bot that can talk to a relational database using different architecture patterns.

 ![image info](./screenshot.png)